There are several signs that can point to a broken spring. These include:

 1. The length of the broken spring, not including the hooks on each end.

 2. Whether the tilt door has tracks and rollers in the top corners of the door.
 If they do, the length of the power-arm and the distance between the 2 pivot points on the power-arm.

-3. The amount of springs on each side.
+3. The number of springs on each side.

 4. The size of the door, ie – 2250mm h x 4880mm w.

 We do not replace the springs on roller doors.